tucats/ego/compiler/README.md

 This example creates an array, and then uses a loop to read all the values of the array.
-The `for` statement is followed by three clauses, each separated by a ";" character.
+The `for` statement is followed by three clauses, each separated by a tokenizer.SemicolonToken character.
 The first clause must be a valid assignment that initializes the loop value.
 The second clause is a condition which is tested at the start of each loop;
 when the condition results in a false value, the loop stop